-Before establishing the firm, Phillipa served as Chief People Officer within a complex, multi-site New Zealand organisation, leading governance, workforce design and culture transformation at executive and board level.
+WorkTheory is grounded in senior executive leadership experience.
+Before establishing WorkTheory Co., Phillipa served as Chief People Officer within a complex, leading multi-site New Zealand hospitality organisation, leading HR governance, workforce design and culture transformation at executive and board level.

 The initiatives below reflect large-scale strategic programmes delivered across distributed teams — shaping operating models, inclusion frameworks and employer positioning.
+This executive experience now informs the fractional advisory support provided through WorkTheory.

 Advancing Organisational Accessibility as Strategic Governance